Math Conference 2025

 In this workshop, participants will learn about the benefits of transitioning to the new syllabus platform, navigate the instructor dashboard to effectively edit their own syllabi, access syllabi from Canvas and how to easily submit once complete.
 We’ll also review how to copy over content into future terms, review student engagement, and provide support resources.

-Scott Hochwald - UNF
+Scott Hochwald - University of North Florida

 The Center of a Graph